-Research shows that preserving and enhancing heritage improves a local area's economy, strengthens pride of place and improves wellbeing.
+Research shows that preserving and enhancing physical heritage improves a local area's economy, strengthens pride of place and improves wellbeing.

-Preserving, protecting and promoting the borough's heritage through supporting heritage-based projects is therefore a key part of creating a stronger economy and stronger communities.
+Working with our heritage and community groups to preserve, protect and promote the borough's heritage through supporting heritage-based projects is therefore a key part of creating a stronger economy and stronger communities.